 Here, we have seen that whatever integer value we pass as parameter with limit, that number of records are fetched, but what when we pass nothing or NULL or a zero.

 Referring to the above image, we have passed both, zero and a null value as a parameter with limit function.
-Clearly there is no difference between passing a zero or a null, empty value in limit.
+Clearly, there is no difference between passing a zero or a null, empty value in a limit.

 Example #4 – Negative Values

-Now, as you can see, we have passed a negative value as a parameter and the results are just as same as positive.
+As you can see, we have passed a negative value as a parameter, and the results are just as positive.
 But, the major advantages here is, the cursor will end itself.
-Earlier we have understood the results in MongoDB are fetched in batches, and in the same way the cursor will be terminated in case of a negative value.
+Earlier, we have understood the results in MongoDB are fetched in batches, and in the same way, the cursor will be terminated in case of a negative value.

 Other than on shell, MongoDB Limit function is used to perform pagination on various applications.
-It works best when we have a need to display a limited number of items on a single page, limit makes it easy.
+It works best when we need to display a limited number of items on a single page, and limiting makes it easy.
 Various programming languages supports MongoDB limit and many other functions.
 MongoDB API is available for better usage and easy access.

 MongoDB provides a wide range of functions to play with the Document based data in Collections.
-Limit is one of the most used function, allowing user to make sure that the results are limited as per requirement and also enhances the performance.
-MongoDB functions can be used with almost every programming language and perform various operations using MongoDB API for respective language.
+The limit is one of the most used functions, allowing the user to make sure that the results are limited as per requirement and enhance performance.
+MongoDB functions can be used with almost every programming language and perform various operations using MongoDB API for the respective language.